 FREE Seasonal Produce Chart

-You can get a free printable copy of this seasonal produce chart by subscribing to my weekly newsletter.
+You can get a free printable copy of this seasonal produce chart by signing up below.
+You’ll get access to my Resource Library where you can download the chart along with many other printables.

 So next time you are tempted to pick up a melon in the winter, remember, there’s a reason you find watermelons in the summer, pumpkins and cranberries in the fall, grapefruits in the winter, and asparagus in the spring.
 They are in season during that time.
 Hold out for the seasonal produce.
 It will be worth the wait!